nrel-hem/HolisticElectricityModel.jl/README.md

     ```
 before retrying the above `instantiate` call.

-Return to the bash command line (hit `<Backspace>` to exit the package manager; enter `exit()` or hit `<CTRL + d>` from the Julia REPL).
+6. Return to the bash command line (hit `<Backspace>` to exit the package manager; enter `exit()` or hit `<CTRL + d>` from the Julia REPL).

-- Grab a debug node for an hour:
+7. Submit a job to run HEM.
+Below, we grab a debug node for an hour, then run HEM in the following step:
     ```bash
     $ srun --time=1:00:00 --account=hem --nodes=1 --partition=debug --pty $SHELL
     ```

-- Run HEM using the Gurobi solver (do so from /kfs2/projects/hem/Github/Graham/HolisticElectricityModel.jl):
+8. Run HEM using the Gurobi solver (do so from /kfs2/projects/hem/Github/Graham/HolisticElectricityModel.jl):
     ```bash
     $ julia --project=. scripts/driver_gurobi.jl
     ```
-If you prefer running HEM from the Julia REPL, then call `julia --project=.` from the bash command line to start Julia with the correct project, then replace the above with the following:
+- If you prefer running HEM from the Julia REPL, then call `julia --project=.` from the bash command line to start Julia with the correct project, then replace the above with the following:
     ```julia
     julia> include("scripts/driver_gurobi.jl")
     ```